Slow Cooker Birria

 Every time I make this birria I'm transported back to that little street stand in Jalisco.
 It's more than just a meal it's an experience a celebration of flavors that brings people together.
 And isn't that what cooking is all about?

 A white bowl filled with hearty meat stew garnished with chopped onions, cilantro, and a slice of lime, accompanied by a side of rice.
-Pin it
+Save

 A white bowl filled with hearty meat stew garnished with chopped onions, cilantro, and a slice of lime, accompanied by a side of rice. | kitchenscroll.com